jorroll/solid-forms/README.md

 ### IFormControl

 [See the `IAbstractControl` interface, above.](#iabstractcontrol) IFormControl has the same properties as that interface.
+Like other `solid-forms` controls, form controls immutable unless you use the provided methods to update it's state.

 ```ts
 interface IFormControl<